Histotechnology

 Overview

-Do you interest in scientific procedures, health care, and helping people?
+Are you interested in scientific procedures, health care, and helping people?
 If so, consider a career in histotechnology.

-The histotechnician (HT) is a medical lab worker responsible for processing surgical tissues, biopsies, and autopsy specimens for microscopic review by pathologists.
-Illnesses such as cancer or serious infections can often be detected by the arrangement of cells in a tissue sample.
-Because you must handle tissue properly from start to finish, attention to detail and strong fine motor skills are essential.
+The Histotechnician (HT) is a medical lab worker responsible for processing surgical tissues, biopsies, and autopsy specimens for microscopic review by pathologists.
+The arrangement of cells in a tissue sample can often detect illnesses such as cancer or serious infections.
+Because the histotechnician must handle tissue properly from start to finish, attention to detail and strong fine motor skills are essential.
 Empathy for patient well-being and the ability to manage high levels of autonomy are additional characteristics of successful histotechnicians.

 To enter the histotechnology program, choose one of two pathways:

-• If you already have an associate degree (or higher), you can pursue the Vocational Specialist Certificate: Histotechnology, which will allow you to complete the program in two semesters.
+- If you already have an associate degree (or higher), you may be eligible to pursue the Vocational Specialist Certificate: Histotechnology, which will allow you to complete the program in two semesters.
+Reach out to the program director for additional information regarding this pathway.

 After graduating and passing the American Society of Clinical Pathology (ASCP) exam, you’ll become nationally certified to work in laboratories across the U.S. This career path can lead to a promotion as a pathology assistant, a job in medical sales, or even a position in health care education.